-The Sewer servicing plan for this area is under development.
+The sewer servicing plan for this area is under development.
 Contact City Engineer prior to commencing design or analysis of sewer system as the upgrade requirement may be modified based on servicing plan (requirement will be approximately equivalent to the above condition).

-Development to be serviced to the proposed 450 mm STM and 250 mm SAN in West 8th Avenue.
+Development to be serviced to the proposed 375 mm STM and 250 mm SAN sewers in West 7th Avenue as conditioned above.